 There’s so much to love about fall in Ohio!
 With all of the pumpkin patches, apple orchards, back to school events, football, farm fun, festivals and fun events, its easy to stay busy.
-But don’t forget to stop and smell the autumn air and take in the beautiful fall leaves!
+But don’t forget to stop and smell the autumn air and take in the beautiful fall color and leaves!

 With temperatures staying in the 80’s for much of early fall, it’s likely to be a pretty short fall-feeling season.
 But temps are about to drop and the trees are about to transform with an explosion of vibrant red, orange and yellow.
 We can never predict the weather (since the trained weather people rarely can), but we can expect the leave to change over these last three weeks of October, before we get sucked into the long, cold gray of winter in Ohio.

 Whether you choose to walk or drive, there are plenty of places to view the beautiful fall leaves in Central Ohio.
 We aren’t experts, so please let us know of your favorite destinations for fall beauty.

 As always, plan to complete your walk during daylight hours, walk with a buddy when possible, tell someone where you’ll be, and carry a charged cell phone and/or whistle or other noise-making device if you are by yourself (both for personal safety, and in case of injury or being lost)

 If you have some time on your hands and don’t mind driving for some fall beauty, head to a hiking trail in an Ohio State Park or Nature Preserve.
 As a bonus, you’ll get to enjoy the gorgeous colors on your drive.
 Check out their best Fall Foliage Hikes around Ohio.